Ronak202/ml-hackthon/README.md

 Mixed,
 Cr.
 You have to predict the column “MaterialType” and please submit in the format given in the “sample_submissions.csv” file.
 Also note evaluation criteria will be the weighted f1-score.
 You have to predict the column “MaterialType” and please submit in the format given in the “sample_submissions.csv” file.
-Also note evaluation criteria will be the weighted f1-score
-Here is a link of the problem statement- https://www.hackerearth.com/challenges/college/ml-iitk-july/machine-learning/b7fe7fdd6eaa4b7b9f6afbb973ab0f40/